matchmore/documentation/documentation.md

 The iBeacon is the standard defined by Apple.
 There is also other beacons standard like Eddystone by Google or AltBeacons by Kontakt.io.
 Basically, the content of the advertising packet could vary slightly from one standard to another, but the communication protocol (bluetooth) remains the same.
 As a consequence, most beacons on the market support at least the iBeacon standard and the Eddystone standard.

 ## Publication
 A publication is similar to a Publish-Subscribe model publication extended with the notion of a geographical zone.
 The zone is defined as circle with a center at the given location and a range around that location.
-Publications and subscriptions which are associated with a mobile device, e.g. user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.
+Publications which are associated with a mobile device, e.g. user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.

 ## Subscription
 A subscription is similar to a Publish- Subscribe subscription extended with the notion of geographical zone.
 The zone is defined as circle with a center at the given location and a range around that location.
-Publications and subscriptions which are associated with a mobile device, e.g. user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.
+Subscriptions which are associated with a mobile device, e.g. user’s mobile phone, potentially follow the movements of the user carrying the device and therefore change their associated location.

+The following data types are allowed in Properties:  String, Int, Set, Boolean.

+SQL Comparison Operators
+=    Equal to
+>    Greater than
+<    Less than
+>=    Greater than or equal to
+<=    Less than or equal to
+<>    Not equal to

+SQL Logical Operators
+ALL    TRUE if all of the subquery values meet the condition
+AND    TRUE if all the conditions separated by AND is TRUE
+ANY    TRUE if any of the subquery values meet the condition
+BETWEEN    TRUE if the operand is within the range of comparisons
+IN    TRUE if the operand is equal to one of a list of expressions
+LIKE    TRUE if the operand matches a pattern
+NOT    Displays a record if the condition(s) is NOT TRUE
+OR    TRUE if any of the conditions separated by OR is TRUE

 ## Match
 A match is equal to a Publish-Subscribe message delivery, it occurs when both of the two conditions hold: Content correspondence and context match.
 Content correspondence happens when publishers publish on content in which subscribers subscribe.
 Context matching occurs when for instance the subscription zone overlaps with the publication zone while both of pub/sub are still active (Not exceeded duration).